Our Schools' photographic display is divided into three sections:-

-Top: Keith McCandlish, Robert Brunton, Jimmy Thomson, Robin Aitken, Mike Fallon, Kenny Borthwick, D. Moffat, Brian Cooper and Dave Barbour.
+Top: Keith McCandlish, Robert Brunton, Jimmy Thomson, Robin Aitken, Mike Fallon, Kenny Borthwick, David Moffat, Brian Cooper and Dave Barbour.

 Middle: Mike Obrzud, Alistair White, Billy Turnbull, George Phillips, Liz Field, Hazel Blair, Jackie Curran, Sheila Henderson, Isobel Knox and Johnny Blair.

-Bottom: Alison Punton, ---- Mawald, Irene Pirie, Kath Watson, Ann Ritchie, A. Donnaghy, Rosemary Crow, Lynn Horsburgh, Ann Herkes, ---- Glass, Elaine Bradd, Linda Franks and Noreen Gardner.
+Bottom: Alison Punton, Elizabeth Mawald, Irene Pirie, Kath Watson, Ann Ritchie, Eileen Donaghy, Rosemary Crow, Lyn Horsburgh, Ann Herkes, Christine Glass, Elaine Bradd, Linda Franks and Noreen Gardner.

 Dunbar Primary School P4B 1960/61 (Jaci)

 Top: Alex McIntosh, Gerald Barson, Orlando Sammels, Peter Nicol, Robert Darling, Jackie Smith, Robin Dixon, Robert Brunton, John Hutchinson, Jim Easingwood, Alan Johnstone and John Willens.

 Middle: ---- Emerson, Jaci Waite, Mary Alston, Ruth Blair, Billy Wilson, Graham Storer, Jimmy Brunton, Christine McCale, Sheila McNamara, Angela Herring and Grace Paylor.